guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 That's partly right!
 The previous code does indeed feed into the decoder's LSTM the actual tokens of the target sequence, and thus is trained to predict the next word at each position.
 It will speedup the training, as errors won't accumulate.
 If the decoder is wrong about the first token, which is the most likely case at the beginning of the training, then, if we feed this token to the next step, the second token will have even smaller chances to be correct!.
 That's why we replace the prediction we feed into the LSTM by the actual true token at training time.

-> We'll need to create 2 different outputs in the Tensorflow graph: one for training (that uses the `formula`) and one for test time (that ignores everything about the actual `formula`).
+> We'll need to create 2 different outputs in the Tensorflow graph: one for training (that uses the `formula`) and one for test time (that ignores everything about the actual `formula` and uses the prediction from the previous step).

 ### Training